toffernator/.yadr/README.md

 # TODO

-- [ ] Create operating-systems folder
-- [ ] Move nixos into operating-systems folder
-- [ ] Create in operating-systems Common configuration.nix
-- [ ] Import common configuration.nix
-- [ ] Common home.nix
+- [ ] Fix that pkgs.unstable has disappeared from home-manager
-- [ ] Laptop home.nix
+    - [ ] Where does my pkgs input come from?